mingislight/mingislight.github.io/README.md

 # Ming Chu — Healthcare IT & Machine Learning

 Welcome to my professional blog and portfolio.
-I work at the intersection of **front-line healthcare IT** and **predictive analytics**, turning raw data into insights that reduce downtime and improve patient care.
+I work at the intersection of **front-line healthcare IT** and **predictive analytics**, helping clinical teams reduce downtime and protect patient care.
-This site documents my projects, research, and lessons learned.
+This site documents my projects, research, and lessons learned in real healthcare environments.

 ---

 ## 🧠 Professional Summary

-- **Healthcare IT Specialist** with experience supporting Epic EHR, cloud services, and technical troubleshooting.
+- **Healthcare IT Specialist** supporting Epic EHR, clinical users, and production systems.
-- **Machine Learning Researcher** with first-author publications in driver behavior monitoring systems.
+- **Machine Learning Researcher** with first-author publications in driver behavior monitoring.
-- Committed to building technology that protects and serves people.
+- Focused on building reliable systems that reduce risk and serve patients well.

 ---